*This post and infographic were updated on 08/12/2022.

 - How you can utilize keywords to rank higher in job search results.

 - Overview of Profiles’ process and how our team carefully crafts and monitors job descriptions to deliver results.

 A position is open at your company.
 The search for the right candidate is on.
 Where do you begin?

 Searching for and hiring the right candidate all starts with the job description.
-As one of the first things on the list, the job description is crafted to attract the right audience and accurately present the responsibilities of the position.
-In addition, the job description should also be written to render in search results.
-Job seekers are turning to search engines to start the job search process, making job description optimization important.
+As one of the first things on the list, the job description is crafted to attract the right audience and accurately detail the responsibilities of the position.
+In addition, the job description should be written and optimized to render in search results.
+With widespread remote opportunities and online job postings, the majority of job seekers use search engines and smartphones to start the job search process, making optimization crucial.

 Keep reading for how to write a job description that covers all of these bases and leads you to the perfect candidate:

 In the case of a job description, the job title acts as the primary keyword, followed by any alternate job titles acting as secondary keywords.
 In the example above, the digital marketing position uses “Digital Marketing Manager” as the primary keyword title and based on the needs of the description, “Search Marketing Manager” is the accompanying secondary keyword job title.
 Using keywords frequently throughout the description increases the probability of the description appearing higher in search results, in turn gaining more job seeking viewers.